shikaan/shikaan.github.io/content/blog/design-patterns-command/index.md

 Until next time!

----

-<a id="note1" href="#note1ref">1</a>.
-This kind of patterns actually modified the _behavior_ (in common English sense) of customers and cooks.
+[^1]: This kind of patterns actually modified the _behavior_ (in common English sense) of customers and cooks.
 Hopefully this will be enough to fix forever in your mind what a _behavioral_ pattern is.

-<a id="note2" href="#note2ref">2</a>.
-You language geeks may want to know that "order" in the restaurant context in Italian it's actually called "comanda".
+[^2]: You language geeks may want to know that "order" in the restaurant context in Italian it's actually called "comanda".
 Just one word to remember both the pattern and the example.
 Lovely.